spotflow-io/device-sdk/esp_idf/spotflow/README.md

 - **Minimal severity of sent log messages** (the *level* of sent log messages)

 The configuration process uses the mechanism of *desired* and *reported* values that are stored for each device in the Spotflow platform and are synchronized using the MQTT protocol.
-If ESp IDF NVS storage is enabled, the Component uses it to persist the last active configuration.
+If ESP IDF NVS storage is enabled, the Component uses it to persist the last active configuration.

 ### Spotflow Backend Flow
 ![Spotflow Backend Flow](docs/Spotflow_backend.svg)

-### Build ID
+### Coredump
+It uses the default coredump component from esp idf. [espcoredump](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/core_dump.html).
+If you get any not enought memory errors to save coreudmp increase the coredump parttion size in the partition.csv file.
+If **Flash Encryption** is enabled add the encrypted flag to the coredump partition in partitions.csv.
+Nothing else is required.

 ## Feedback
 Any comments, suggestions, or issues are welcome.